-Peak kW Demand Register: The Peak kW Demand Register is set by clicking on the "peak"

-symbol, A new window then opens to set the desired Peak kW options.
+Peak kW Demand Register: The Peak kW Demand Register is set by clicking on the "peak" symbol, shown in the Channel 5 & 6 kW recording flag area.
+A new window then opens to set the desired Peak kW options.

 Only one channel of Peak kW Demand can be set at a time.
 Either Channel 5 or Channel 6 but not both.